SohelRana-aiub-Pro/Sports-based-Research-Projects/README.md

 Goal detection
 Tactical recommendation system

-📌 Research Contribution
+📌 Research & Developed Contribution
 ------------------------------
 This project demonstrates how deep learning-based object detection can be applied to sports intelligence.
 YOLOv5 and YOLOv8 provide efficient and accurate solutions for football object detection, enabling the development of automated sports analytics systems.

-⭐ Acknowledgements

-Special thanks to:

-Ultralytics YOLO community
-YOLOv5 research contributors
-YOLOv8 development team
-Roboflow computer vision platform
-Open-source AI research community